Sandwiched Volterra Volatility model: Markovian approximations and hedging: Sandwiched Volterra Volatility Model

-Hereafter we specify the model \eqref{eq: S}--\eqref{eq: X} on the complete probability space $(\Omega, \mathcal F, \mathbb P)$ in more detail and then collect some fundamental results for the upcoming discussion and recall the concept of non-anticipating derivative within quadratic hedging.
+Hereafter we give detailed specifications for the model \eqref{eq: S}--\eqref{eq: X} and collect some fundamental results for the upcoming discussion.
 Before proceeding to the main content, let us introduce some notation used in the sequel.